JeyRuth/multisensory_integration_catdog/README.md

 ### Image and sound processing<br />
 Photos of cats and dogs have been properly aligned to a frontal view.
 Faces were extracted, symmetrized, and converted to grayscale.<br />
-The audio clips were selected and processed to produce uniform meowing or barking sequences, each lasting 500 ms.
+Audio clips were selected and processed to produce uniform meowing or barking sequences, each lasting 500 ms.

 **Credits for cats:** <br />